Company advised by Trump sons said it hoped to benefit from fed money, then took it back

 New America is what’s know as a special purpose acquisition company, or SPAC.
 It’s a publicly traded company that exists solely to use its funds to acquire another company and take the target public.

-New America plans to raise money by selling stock on the New York Stock Exchange at $10 a share.
-That will hand the two Trump sons a total of $5 million in paper wealth on the first day of trading.
+New America plans to raise money by selling new stock on the New York Stock Exchange at $10 a share.
+That will hand the two Trump sons a potential total of $50 million in paper wealth the moment the stock begins trading on the first day.
 The company hopes to sell enough shares to raise $300 million, which it then plans to use buying a yet unidentified manufacturer.

 A press release issued by New America saying it was focused on “American values and priorities."
 It made no mention of the aim to get government incentives.